Please select one from below

 Being orphaned is a profoundly traumatic event and many orphans sustain physical and psychological injuries before our rescue teams arrive.
 Equipped with milk, stretchers to carry the orphan and vital medicines, including drips, our highly experienced team can offer immediate aid at the scene and throughout the rescue.

-Young rhinos are fragile and at our fully protected Nursery, based in Nairobi National Park, our Keepers provide 24-hour attention and intensive care to orphaned calves.
+Young rhinos are fragile and our experienced Keepers can provide 24-hour attention and intensive care to orphaned calves.

 When rearing rhino orphans, as with elephants, different Keepers act as a calf’s mother figure to ensure the baby does not form too strong a bond with any one person.
 This could otherwise lead to problems should a Keeper be away for any reason.
 From the moment an infant arrives in our care, we therefore rotate the Keepers, so that the rhino is willing to follow more than one carer.